 In 2016 Lisburn and Castlereagh City Council (LCCC) acquired the old Hilden School building.
-Through a development grant from the National Lottery Heritage Fund we have the opportunity to assess how the former school could contribute to the regeneration of Hilden and how best to promote the rich history and heritage of the area.
+Through a development grant from the National Lottery Heritage Fund, the museum appointed a development officer to assess how the former school could contribute to the regeneration of Hilden, and how best to promote the rich history and heritage of the area.
+Ben Simon was appointed in 2020 to undertake this work.

 The Project

-The scheme to refurbish and reinvigorate Hilden School will revitalise the site, placing the building once again at the centre of the local community.
+The scheme to refurbish and reinvigorate Hilden School aimed to revitalise the site, and placed the building at the centre of the local community, once again.

-The Museum, together with our community partners, will create design briefs for:
+The Museum, together with community partners, created design briefs for:

 - A heritage exhibition in the former school, celebrating the history and heritage of the area